pmandros/fodiscovery/README.md

 ## How to run

-To discover reliable dependencies in data, refer to the readme.txt file
+To discover reliable dependencies in data, refer to the readme.txt file in the discoveringDependencies folder

 ## Info